lucas-santoni/blog.geographer.fr/content/dawg-ctf-pwn.md

 with no PIE and stack protection disable.
 We have no information regarding ASLR but this challenge is not worth many point so we guess it is disabled.

-The `get_audition_info` functions is the vulnerable one.
-Indeed `gets` is insecure and leads to a stack-based buffer overflow.
+The `get_audition_info` function is the vulnerable one.
+Indeed, `gets` is insecure and leads to a stack-based buffer overflow.
 Lucky us, we will not even have to inject a shellcode or anything in memory as we can use the `audition` function that can `cat` the flag for us.

 But there is something else!
 The `audition` function, that we plan to jump to, receives two parameters.
 These two `int` variables must have a specific value, otherwise `system` will not be called for us.
-One could think that we can directly jump to the `system` call, that must be located at `audition+something`, but this is not possible as `flag` will not be initialized and `system(NULL)` will be called.
+One could think that we can directly jump to the `system` call, that must be located at `audition+something`, but this is not possible as `flag` will not be initialized and `system` will be called with a bad pointer as parameter.

 We definitely need to pass the `time` and `room` parameters.
 In order to do so, we can prepare a payload that is similar to ret2libc.
 A standard ret2libc